 - Try Sitting Quietly With God

 Meditation is simply learning to think about God.

 Some Christians are wary of or reject meditation, on the grounds that the roots of meditation lie in non-Christian influences such as Buddhism.

 While meditation has been widely used in eastern spirituality for centuries, there is nothing inherently non-Christian about the practice of meditation, and, it is increasingly being accepted as a mainstream practice in the promotion of well-being and mental health.
 Without knowing it, you have enjoyed many periods of sweet meditation.
 Think back to the last funeral you attended for a very close relative or friend.
 While the comforting music was played and the fond remembrances were shared, did you not slip into a place in your mind when you and the deceased were enjoying good times in the past?
 You were meditating.
 Maybe not voluntarily, but you were meditating.
 It was a time of meditation that promoted comfort and healing didn’t it?

 Christian meditation is nothing more than a time of peaceful focus on God, His Love, His Mercy, and His Grace.
 Christian meditation can focus on a single word, or as I prefer, a collection of verses from the Bible along with pictures and graphics that promote thanksgiving, devotion, and a desire to grow closer to God and to serve Him.

 To promote good and peaceful times of meditation FaithByTheWord has developed a few sets of scriptures and images to help you prepare to pray.
-Take at look in the DownLoads Library in The Meditation Folder and read what we have to help you meditate at the beginning of each day, in the middle of each day at noon, and during the evening at the close of your day.
+Take at look in the Meditation Folder of our library and read what we have to help you meditate at the beginning of each day, in the middle of each day at noon, and during the evening at the close of your day.
 You can print these from your browser and have them by your bedside to start your day off with a good attitude and bring it to a peaceful close before you go to sleep.

 What The Bible Says About Meditation